informalsystems/hermes/guide/src/advanced/troubleshooting/clock-drift.md

 updates being rejected because a new block won't have been created yet.
 It's better to err on the side of total clock drift being larger than smaller, however, if this value ends up being _too_ large, then this becomes a security vulnerability.

+For a more concrete example of what could happen when clock drift is mis-configured, take a look at the [Mishandling Clock Drift][mishandling-clock-drift] troubleshooting section.

+[mishandling-clock-drift]: ./cross-comp-config.md#mishandling-clock-drift